e22m4u/js-trie-router/README.md

 ### RequestContext

-The first parameter of the `Router` handler is the `RequestContext` instance.
+The first parameter of the route handler is the `RequestContext` instance.

 - `container: ServiceContainer`
 - `req: IncomingMessage`